Ithaca 37

 The Ithaca 37, also known as the Ithaca Model 37, is a pump-action shotgun made in large numbers for the civilian, law enforcement and military markets.
-Based on a 1915 patent by firearms designer John Browning for a shotgun initially marketed as the Remington Model 17, it utilizes a novel combination ejection/loading port on the bottom of the gun which leaves the sides closed to the elements.
+Based on a 1915 patent by firearms designer John Browning for a shotgun, initially marketed as the Remington Model 17, it utilizes a novel combination ejection/loading port on the bottom of the gun which leaves the sides closed to the elements.

 History

 Following the First World War, the Ithaca Gun Company sought to produce a pump-action shotgun to compete with the ubiquitous Winchester Model 1912.
 They used the Remington Model 17 as their model and made modifications—such as simplifying and cost-saving alterations of the firing pin and ejection mechanism, the work of Ithaca designer Harry Howland in 1931—while waiting for related patents to expire.
 After gearing for production of their new shotgun as the Ithaca Model 33 in 1933, Ithaca discovered a Pedersen patent that would not expire until 1937, and production had to be delayed.
 In 1937, it was released as the Ithaca 37.

 With the depression dragging on and another war looming on the horizon, the Ithaca M37 suffered the fate as other sporting arms within that period, ceasing production entirely.
 While Ithaca did produce some shotguns for military use during the war, they also produced M1911 pistols and M3 submachine guns.

 After World War II, Ithaca resumed production of the Model 37.
 Made in many different models, the Ithaca 37 has the longest production run for a pump-action shotgun in history, surpassing that of the Winchester Model 12, the original inspiration for Ithaca's entry into the market.
 Ithaca has suffered many setbacks in its history and changed hands numerous times.
 At one time, the Ithaca 37 was renamed the Model 87, although it was soon changed back in one of many ownership changes.
 Production paused in 2005 when Ithaca once again changed hands.
 Production has resumed in Upper Sandusky, Ohio.

-According to an article by the Ithaca Times dated June 11, 2003, the one-millionth Model 37 was produced in 1968; and as of 2003, more than 2,000,000 Model 37s have been produced.
 The Ithaca 37 is the only pre–World War II shotgun still in production.